hideakitai/ArxContainer/README.md

 ### Manage Size Limit of Container

-global default size of container can be changed as:
+Global default size of container can be changed by defining these macros before `#include <ArxContainer.h>`.

 ``` C++
 #define ARX_VECTOR_DEFAULT_SIZE XX // default: 16